 Lower trailheads from the Mount Rose Highway

 Galena Creek County Park is an entry way into the lower slopes of the Mount Rose Wilderness.
 The park sits at an elevation of about 6,200 feet, and is host to several trails including the very popular the Jones Creek/White Creek loop.
-The trailhead was recently upgraded.
+The trail system was recently upgraded (in 2011).
 This is only about 15-20 minutes from downtown Reno.

 Northeastern Carson Range